-The Bank also maintains effective enforcement programs for securities law and for anti-trust law, adapted for the Bank and its unique circumstances, as part of overall risks management at the Bank.
-This is designed to ensure compliance with securities law and to avoid their violation.
+The Bank maintains an internal enforcement program for securities law and for anti-trust law, adapted for the Bank and its unique circumstances, as part of overall risks management at the Bank.
+This is designed to ensure compliance with securities law and to avoid violation thereof.
 The Chief Enforcement Officer, through the Compliance Officer, handles issues of Bank compliance with obligations arising from securities law in general and in accordance with the enforcement program in particular.
 The Chief Enforcement Officer is the person responsible, on behalf of Bank management, for on-going implementation of the enforcement program and its deployment across the Bank.